sufanHuang/webdev-blog/pages/serverlessTodo.md

 After deployment, go to AWS console and you can resources specified in `serverless.yml` created in S3 buckers, Cloudformation, Lambda functions, DynamoDB and API Gateway.

+To avoid any charge on AWS account, execute `serverless remove` to delete the whole stack.

 ##### Documentation

 * [Serverless.yml Reference](https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/)